hintonbradley/ff-api-challenge/ChallengeInstructions.md

 ### FIRST ATTEMPT:
 After receiving these answers, I worked on the application for a few hours but then came across the CORS error.
 I asked the following questions to get some clarity:

-I seem to be running into an issue when trying to request data from the following apis:
+<em>I seem to be running into an issue when trying to request data from the following apis:

 invites
 messages